InfuseAI/primehub-site/docs/getting-started-user.md

 ## Changes

-+ Users have their own group-context portal which display information within the context of the user-specified group.
++ Users have their own group-context portal which presents information within the context of the user-specified group.

 + Users can switch context among groups they join easily to have different context from other groups in portal.

-+ Because group-context, jobs feature, schedule feature and models feature, these features list items *only within the context of group*.
++ Because group-context design, `Jobs` feature, `Schedule` feature and `Models` feature, these features list/operate items *only within the context of the current group*.
 Furthermore, user-operations are also affected by the context of the group such as submitting jobs, creating job schedule and deploying models.

-+ Because group-context, JupyterHub will be launched within the specified group without choosing a group from the spawner page.
++ Because group-context design, JupyterHub will be launched within the specified group without choosing a group from the spawner page.

 ## Guides